 Remember reading lines from Paragraph C for list of headings?

 “The antiseptic properties of tannin, the active ingredient in tea, and of hops in beer – plus the fact that both are made with boiled water – allowed urban communities to flourish at close quarters without succumbing to water-borne diseases such as dysentery.”
 These lines suggest that antiseptic properties in tea and beer helped to prevent dysentery in urban communities though they lived in close quarters.

 So, the answer is: TRUE

 Question 10: Roy Porter disagrees with Professor Macfarlane’s findings.

 Keywords for this answer: Roy Porter, disagree, Macfarlane

 At the end of paragraph C, the author says, “Macfarlane’s case has been strengthened by support from notable quarters- Roy Porter…. . .. . ”.
-This line suggests that Roy Porter agreed and supported with Professor Macfarlane’s findings.
-The statement contradicts with the question.
+This line suggests that Roy Porter agreed and supported Professor Macfarlane’s findings.
+The statement contradicts the question.

 So, the answer is: FALSE

 Question 11: After 1740, there was a reduction in population in Britain.